arad96/macos-terminal-snake-game-c/README.md

-# snake-c
+# macos-terminal-snake-game-c

 I am making a simple terminal based snake game in c! just a bit of fun.
-I was bored and wanted to relax and exercise my mind a little instead of doing the usual.
+I was bored and wanted to relax and exercise my mind a little instead of doing the usual dumb stuff.

-I am running the c program on a mac.
+I am running the c program on macos.

 ## Useful Links